Should Berlin return Nefertiti bust to Egypt? – DW – 10/25/2024

 The Rosetta Stone, on display in London's British Museum, is an ancient Egyptian stone bearing inscriptions in several languages and scripts — which served as the key to unlock the secrets of hieroglyphic writing.

-The Zodiac of Dendera is a giant stone diagram from a temple in Egypt dating to the mid-1st century BC, and is currently at the Louvre in Paris.
+The Zodiac of Dendera is a giant stone diagram from a temple in Egypt dating to the mid-1st century BCE, and is currently at the Louvre in Paris.

 The Prussian Cultural Heritage Foundation that oversees Berlin's museum collections has acknowledged the presence of stolen colonial art in its collections such as the Benin Bronzes — some of which were returned to Nigeria from Germany in 2022.